Currency: GBP

 Plain Bearing Blocks

-The plain bearing block, mainstay of the running rigging on a cruising yacht, is developed from the traditional dead eye which has no moving parts and originated as a piece of hardwood e.g. lignum vitae with carefully grooved holes through it.
-Things have gone full circle with the advent of the modern-day low friction ring equivalent.
+The plain bearing block, the mainstay of the running rigging on a cruising yacht, is developed from the traditional dead eye, which has no moving parts and originated as a piece of hardwood, e.g. lignum vitae, with carefully grooved holes.
+Things have gone full circle with the advent of the modern-day low-friction ring equivalent.

 Dead Eye Low Friction Ring

-Plain bearing actually means that the sheave rotates directly on a simple central axle i.e. the transverse pin between the cheeks of the block
+Plain bearing means that the sheave rotates directly on a simple central axle, i.e. the transverse pin between the cheeks of the block.

-A bush is added to reduce friction and resultant wear.
+The aim of adding a bush is to reduce friction and resultant wear.

-The bush that bears the load is the origin of the term Plain Bearing.
+The bush that bears the load originates from the term Plain Bearing.

 Plain Bearing